dbortoluzzi/mpai-aif-v1/README.rst

-MPAI- AIF v1.0 implementation for the ST IOTNODE, (based on PlatformIO)
+MPAI- AIF v1.0 implementation for the ST IoT NODE L-L475E-IOT01A, (based on PlatformIO)
 =====================================
 This code refers to the first implementation of the MPAI-AIF specification as described in https://mpai.community/wp-content/uploads/2021/10/MPAI-AIF-WD0.12.pdf.
 It contains a given number of AI modules (AIMs) and implements a simple use case.